Zyrcant/zyrcant.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Intelligent Virtual Agents
   - Human-Centered AI
-  - VR/AR
+  - VR/AR/XR
-  - Virtual Avatars
+  - Virtual Agents
+  - Accessibility

 # Education to show in About widget
 education: